-Wrong!
-With all this pop culture relevance asunder, it’s not a surprise that the internet would be all about ranking the Steven Spielberg filmography.
+Okay, so, this isn’t exactly news.
+It’s no surprise that the internet would be all about ranking the Steven Spielberg filmography.
 The Hollywood Reporter did it.
-Buzzfeed did it.
 Vulture did it.
 Rolling Stone did it.
 Why follow suit?
-Well, the problem is that these lists are wrong.
+Well, these lists are wrong.

 I mean, they’re not that wrong.
-There’s a lot of good things about these lists.
-They get a lot of things right.
-But then they get some things wrong, too, so I figured I’d better go ahead and correct them, just for posterity.
+They get most of the rankings right.
+But then they get some things wrong, too, so I figured I’d better go ahead and correct them.

-…Although the only other Spielberg movie to broach being a “comedy” is The Terminal, about a man from a fictional European country who gets stuck at JFK airport for a long time.
-I mean, like, a really, really long time.
+The only other Spielberg movie that broaches classification as an outright comedy is The Terminal, about a man from a fictional European country whose layover at JFK airport lasts a long time.
+(A really, really long time.)

 This revival pre-dated more recent “next generation plus original cast” sequels to retro blockbusters like Star Wars and Rocky.
 Does that mean we can thank Spielberg for The Force Awakens and Creed?
 Probably not, but at least he got there ahead of the curve.

-I more or less enjoyed this movie upon its release.
-It’s not as bad as people think.
-But what sticks out most in my memory are images like Cate Blanchett’s blunt black hairdo and Shia LeBeouf swinging from trees like a monkey, so that probably isn’t a good sign.
-Plus, the movie loses points just for having such an awkwardly long mouthful of a title.
+I more or less enjoyed this movie upon its release, but what sticks out most in my memory are images like Cate Blanchett’s blunt black hairdo and Shia LeBeouf swinging from trees like a monkey, so that probably isn’t a good sign.
+Plus, it loses points for such an awkward mouthful of a title.
 (Couldn’t it just have been Indiana Jones And The Crystal Skull?
 Or… something better than that?)

-Mark Rylance was the best thing about Bridge Of Spies, so it is only natural that Spielberg would want to team with him once again for this adaptation of Roald Dahl’s novel The BFG.
-Rylance delivers a charming enough and fully committed performance, though it’s difficult to tell where the computer animation ends and Rylance’s acting begins.
+Mark Rylance was the best thing about Bridge Of Spies, so it’s only natural that Spielberg would reteam with him for two of his next three movies.
+In this adaptation of Roald Dahl’s children’s classic, Rylance delivers a fully committed comedic performance, though it’s difficult to tell where the computer animation ends and Rylance’s acting begins.
 (I suppose that’s the point, sort of.)

-The BFG is a likable enough film aimed pretty squarely at the kiddies.
-There’s nothing wrong with it, per se, and it’s sure a step up from cruder, more obnoxious family fare.
+The BFG is a likable enough film aimed pretty squarely at the kids.
+There’s nothing wrong with it — it’s sure a step up from cruder, more obnoxious family fare.
 Though on the surface, it bears many hallmarks of Spielberg films — a cute moppet at the center, plenty of action and mayhem, magical special effects — it’s hard to grasp what really drew the maestro to this material.
 Did this need to be a Spielberg movie?

-I don’t want to hate on The BFG, because it’s heart is in the right place and it is the final script from Melissa Mathison, who wrote E.T.
+I don’t want to hate on The BFG, because its heart is in the right place and it is the final script from Melissa Mathison, who wrote E.T.
 (Apparently, she’s big on acronyms in her Spielberg collaborations.)
-Ruby Barnhill is also pretty delightful as our orphan heroine, Sophie.
-But the film doesn’t provide a whole lot of entertainment for adults, and the over-reliance on visual effects makes it hard to take the story very seriously.
+Ruby Barnhill is also delightful as our orphan heroine, Sophie.
+But the film doesn’t provide a whole lot of entertainment value for adults, and the over-reliance on visual effects makes it hard to feel that anything’s truly at stake.
 (This essentially feels like Spielberg’s Avatar in many moments.)

 These days, Steven Spielberg almost never chooses a project that makes us go, “Hmm… really, Spielberg?”
 But back in the 1980s, he used to do it all the time!
 (Okay, three times.)

-Spielberg reteamed with his Jaws star Richard Dreyfuss for this 1989 film about an aerial firefighter who dies and comes back as a ghost to help his girlfriend find love with someone else.
+Spielberg reunited with his Jaws star Richard Dreyfuss for this 1989 film about an aerial firefighter who dies and comes back as a ghost to help his girlfriend find love with someone else.
 It’s a weird mix of comedy, drama, romance, action, and the supernatural, the kind of genre mish-mash studios used to get away with in the 80s and 90s.
-(These kinds of ghost stories used to work then.
+(These kinds of sentimental/silly ghost stories worked then.
 Now, not so much.)

-Moment by moment, the film is pretty good, though it doesn’t really hang together as a cohesive whole.
+Moment by moment, the film is pretty good, though it doesn’t really hang together as a whole.
 Holly Hunter is winsome as always, John Goodman provides solid comedic relief, and “Smoke Gets In Your Eyes” is used effectively (and ironically, given that these characters are firefighters).
-Bonus: Audrey Hepburn shows up as an ethereal ghost barber!
+Bonus: Audrey Hepburn shows up as a ghost barber!
 (What!)

 This was my favorite Indiana Jones film as a child, for some reason.
 Maybe that should tell you something.

-This is the film responsible for the PG-13 rating, because it was released in 1984, also known as the era when you could show someone’s still-beating heart being ripped out of their chest and still earn a “Parental Guidance” rating.
-(Weirder still is that the blood-gushing nastiness of Jaws is still stamped with a PG rating.
-Nowadays, you’ll rarely find anything but Alvin And The Chipmunks and Kung Fu Panda sequels rated PG.)
+Temple Of Doom is the film responsible for the PG-13 rating, because it was released in 1984, an era when you could show someone’s still-beating heart being ripped out of their chest and still earn a “Parental Guidance” rating.
+(Nowadays, you’ll rarely find anything but Alvin And The Chipmunks and Kung Fu Panda sequels rated PG.)

-Spielberg met his current wife Kate Capshaw making this film, so at least he got something out of it.
+Spielberg met current wife Kate Capshaw making this film, so at least he got something out of it.
 The rest of us?
 Debatable.
-This film is both more violent than it needs to be and more racist, and Capshaw’s ridiculous screaming doesn’t help matters much.
+This film is much more violent than it needs to be, and also much more racist, and Capshaw’s ridiculous screaming doesn’t help.
 (It was all downhill after Karen Allen in Raiders Of The Lost Ark.)
 There are child slaves, gross-outs, Asian stereotypes, and a human sacrifice, plus Capshaw eating out of a monkey skull.
 (Yum!)

-Asian culture has generally not fared too well in Hollywood cinema, so you can’t blame Spielberg or The Temple Of Doom too seriously.
-Can we blame George Lucas instead?
-I don’t see why not.
-(Weird fact: this film was originally meant to include dinosaurs.)
-This film doesn’t really get the cultures it depicts right, nor does it nail the proper tone of an Indiana Jones movie.
-This was meant to be the Empire Strikes Back of the trilogy, but it’s not.
-It’s the Return Of The Jedi.
+Asian culture has generally not been represented well in Hollywood cinema, so you can only blame Spielberg so much.
+(Can we blame George Lucas instead?
+Apparently, he originally wanted to include a “lost world” of dinosaurs in China.)
+Temple Of Doom doesn’t really get the cultures it supposedly depicts right, nor does it nail the proper tone of an Indiana Jones movie.
+This was meant to be the Empire Strikes Back of the trilogy, but it’s more like Return Of The Jedi.
+It has its charms, sure, but they’re outdone by the cringes.
 Fortunately, there were better things ahead for Dr. Jones.

 (And also worse things.
-Kingdom Of The Crystal Skull is obviously the Phantom Menace, though we were thankfully spared a third trilogy.)
+Kingdom Of The Crystal Skull is obviously the Phantom Menace, though at least we were spared a full third trilogy.)